ryanzola/gruntMinification/README.md

 This will put the grunt command in your system path, allowing it to be run from any directory.

 **Note** that installing grunt-cli does not install the Grunt task runner!
-The job of the Grunt CLI is simple: run the version of Grunt which has been installed next to a *Gruntfile*.
+The job of the Grunt CLI is simple: run the version of Grunt which has been installed next to a `Gruntfile`.
 This allows multiple versions of Grunt to be installed on the same machine simultaneously.

 ### Prepare a New Grunt Project
-A typical setup will involve adding two files to your project: *package.json* and the *Gruntfile*.
+A typical setup will involve adding two files to your project: `package.json` and the `Gruntfile.js`.

 #### package.json
-The *package.json* file belongs in the root directory of your project, next to the *Gruntfile*, and should be committed with your project source.
-Running npm install in the same folder as a *package.json* file will install the correct version of each dependency listed therein.
+The `package.json` file belongs in the root directory of your project, next to the `Gruntfile`, and should be committed with your project source.
+Running npm install in the same folder as a `package.json` file will install the correct version of each dependency listed therein.

-There are a few ways to create a *package.json* file for your project:
+There are a few ways to create a `package.json` file for your project:

 Most **grunt-init** templates will automatically create a project-specific package.json file.
 The npm init command will create a basic package.json file.